apache/james-project/src/adr/0013-precompute-jmap-preview.md

 We should have a Cassandra and memory implementation.

 When the preview is precomputed then for these messages we can consider the "preview" property as a metadata.

+When the preview is not precomputed then we should compute the preview for these messages, and save the result for later.

 We should provide a webAdmin task allowing to rebuild the projection.